Laravel Fortify: what it is, when to use it, and first steps to create a flexible authentication system

 Features::emailVerification(),

-They allow you to disable/enable the registration option, reset the password and email verification respectively.
-If you do not want to use one or more of these options, you simply have to comment on it, for example, if you want to deactivate email verification:
+These allow enabling/disabling the registration option, resetting the password, and email verification respectively.
+If you do not want to use any or several of these options, you simply have to comment them out, for example, if you want to deactivate email verification:

 'features' => [